tkam8/f5bigiq-setupguide/docs/class1/module2/lab2/module2.rst

 **Description:**

 In this lab, we will complete the setup wizard for BIG-IQ CM and DCD in AWS cloud.
-Refer to below AskF5 link if you need further details.
+Refer to below AskF5 link for official documentation.

 `AskF5 Reference <https://support.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-centralized-management-plan-implement-deploy-6-1-0/03.html#guid-37a1f866-5f56-45bb-914f-f24dbd3348d0>`__